rogers1000/cyclingchaos/readme.md

 - Rider Details

 Currently there is a four phase iteration delivery process:
-- Phase 1 is basics
+- Phase 1 is basics (done)
-- Phase 2 is building package
+- Phase 2 is building basic package functions (done)
 - Phase 3 is adding data capability
 - Phase 4 is adding data capability